CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 $ git checkout -b list-restaurants
 ```

 To get a clean start, let's delete out the sample content Vue CLI created with our app.
-Delete the following files and folders
+Delete the following files and folders:

 - `src/assets/`
 - `src/components/HelloWorld.vue`